Chief Law Librarian Call for Applications 2018-19

 In addition to over 500,000 volumes and volume equivalents and a full array of electronic resources and subscriptions of legal literature covering primarily Canada, the UK and the Commonwealth, Osgoode became the first Law Library in Canada to establish a Digital Commons in 2014.
-For more information please visit the Osgoode Digital Commons.
+Please visit the Osgoode Digital Commons for more information.
 The Special and Rare Books Collection includes legal materials, manuscripts, ephemera and broadsides from Canada, UK and France.

 We seek an inspiring leader for our Law Library, who will advance the vision of the 21st century law library as well as the strategic mission of the law school and the library’s role in that mission.
-Reporting to the Dean, Osgoode Hall Law School, and working in close collaboration with the Dean, York University Libraries, the Chief Law Librarian will provide vision, strategic direction, and planning that advances the Law Library as a vital resource for scholarship, teaching, education and innovation.
+Reporting to the Dean of Osgoode Hall Law School, and working in close collaboration with the Dean of York University Libraries, the Chief Law Librarian will provide vision, strategic direction, and planning that advances the Law Library as a vital resource for scholarship, teaching, education and innovation.
 The CLL will serve on Library, Faculty, and University Committees as appropriate.
-The Chief Law Librarian is responsible for the academic leadership, administrative and financial management of the Law Library.
-The Chief Law Librarian is also responsible for the coordination of collection management, the development of library services in support of faculty research and student success, the development of instructional programmes tailored to build the legal research skills of Osgoode undergraduate and graduate students, as well as the integration of new technologies and information delivery systems into the Library operations.
+The Chief Law Librarian will be responsible for the academic leadership, administrative and financial management of the Law Library.
+The Chief Law Librarian will also be responsible for the coordination of collection management, the development of library services in support of faculty research and student success, the development of instructional programmes tailored to build the legal research skills of Osgoode undergraduate and graduate students, as well as the integration of new technologies and information delivery systems into the Library operations.

 The successful candidate will possess substantial experience in a leadership role in a law library in an academic or research institution; a proven record of outstanding service; and demonstrated capacity to represent the Law Library internally within the University and throughout the legal, law library, and University communities.
 In addition, the successful candidate will possess the following: